vwakesahu/x402-arbitrum/examples/typescript/mcp-embedded-wallet/README.md

 If you want bi-dreictional communication you need something like `ipcRenderer.send("sign-message-response", signature);`

-2. implement the callback in `src/ipc.ts`, then register it in `src/main.tsx`. the function in `ipc.ts` can be a full TS async function, but it is executed outside to context of the react render tree (using zustand stores for state syncing to react is recommended)
+2. implement the callback in `src/ipc.ts`, then register it in `src/main.tsx`.
+The function in `ipc.ts` can be a full TS async function, but it is executed outside to context of the react render tree (using zustand stores for state syncing to react is recommended)

 ```typescript